sourabhmadur/Dalla_Neta/README.md

 Key value that we provide:

   1. Users search for netas from his/her addresss and it provides info about them:
+    - List of candidates
+      for each of the canadidates
+      party
+      agenda points
+      tweets
-    1. Election agenda and points : personal and party
+    Election agenda and points : personal and party
-    2. Education
+    - Education
-    3. Tweets from twitter handles
+    - Tweets from twitter handles
-    4. news
+    - news
     4.
   2. Election Agenda
   3.